AASHE/django-integration-settings/README.md

 # django-integration-settings
-Reusable settings template for tools we commonly integrate with
+Reusable settings templates for tools we commonly integrate with